LGUG2Z/nixos-wsl-starter/README.md

 released versions, and `stable-packages` is for packages that you want to track with the current release of NixOS (currently 22.03).

+If you want to update the versions of the available `unstable-packages`, run `nix flake update` to pull the latest version of the Nixpkgs repository and then apply the changes.

 Make sure to look at all the `FIXME` notices in the various files which are intended to direct you to places where you may want to make configuration tweaks.